 If you are considering an HMO conversion, you must seek planning permission, but it’s worth noting you will not need further planning permission to change the property back to single usage again.
-You need different permission according to the size of the property/number of tenants: between three and six unrelated individuals need C4 HMO Planning; while seven or more individual tenants requires Sui Generis HMO Planning.
+You need different permission according to the size of the property/number of tenants: between three and six unrelated individuals need C4 HMO Planning; while and HMO with seven or more individual tenants requires Sui Generis HMO Planning.

 Planning permission is devolved to local authorities and each has a different approach.
 You will need to contact your local authority planning department to confirm what permission you require and how to go about getting it.

 Depending on how many tenants you let to and which local authority your property is in, you may require an HMO licence.
 There are three kinds of licence scheme that your new HMO conversion property could fall into.

 Mandatory licensing applies to all HMOs which have five tenants or more.
 Additional licensing schemes extend the requirement to obtain a licence to all HMOs: i.e. even those with only three or four tenants.
 Selective schemes may require all rented properties in an area to obtain a licence.
 Even if your property falls into all three schemes, you will only need one licence.